Lyther/Docker_for_CTF-Hosting/README.md

 Docker files for hosting Pwn challenges,Web Challeges and Python Challenges in CTFs

+## Installation

+Now we have 3 categories: pwn, python, and web.

+According to the challenge type, use the cooperated environment.

+Some special cases are listed below README.md in sub-directories.

 ## Usage

 Run `start.sh` in specific folders with `docker_name` and `port_number` as parameter which will build the images and run them